 solar panel installation

-Best Cities for Solar Panels in Texas
+Best Cities for Using Solar Panels in Texas

 • Written By: Kelly Bedrich

 • Texas is a top state for residential solar panels.
-According to Google Project Sunroof, 90% of Texas buildings are solar friendly.
+According to Google Project Sunroof, 90% of Texas buildings are solar-friendly.
 But what are the top cities for solar panels in Texas?
 And why are they the best cities to consider rooftop solar?
 Here’s our summary of the best cities for solar in Texas, based on third party data.

 Why is Texas a Great Place to Go Solar?